-- (2) The written complaint should include details from the informal meeting, a specific description of the problem, the reason(s) the student believes his or her rights have been violated, and a proposed remedy. - (3) The department chair will objectively investigate the complaint, consult with all involved parties, review the written complaint, and render a written decision. - (4) The student will be notified in writing of the department chair's decision within seven (7) calendar days of submitting the written appeal.
-The student will have 72 hours to appeal this written decision. - c.
-To appeal the department chair's written decision, the student is responsible for contacting the department chair so the written complaint and supporting documentation can be forwarded to the respective dean for review. - (1) The dean will objectively investigate the complaint, consult with all involved parties (if necessary), review the written complaint, and render a written decision. - (2) The student will be notified in writing of the dean's decision within seven (7) calendar days of the date the dean receives the results from the department chair.
-The student will have 72 hours to appeal this written decision. - d.
-To appeal the dean's written decision, the student is responsible for contacting the dean so the written complaint and supporting documentation can be forwarded to the Provost's office for review. - (1) The Provost will objectively investigate the complaint, consult with all involved parties (if necessary), review the written complaint, and render a written decision. - (2) The student will be notified in writing of the Provost's decision within seven (7) calendar days of the date the Provost receives the results from the dean.
-The decision of the Provost will be final. - C. Initiating a Non-Academic Complaint (relating to non-classroom issues) - a.
-Prior to filing a formal written complaint, the student is encouraged to make a reasonable effort to resolve the problem informally.
-The student should make a reasonable effort to discuss the complaint with the non-instructional employee/student within seven (7) calendar days of the occurrence.
-All reasonable efforts should be made to resolve the problem at this level if possible. - b.
-If the student is not satisfied with the results of the informal meeting, the student then has seven (7) calendar days from the informal meeting, or if the student elects not to informally resolve the problem, seven (7) calendar days from the date of the occurrence to present a formal written complaint to the Dean of Learning and Engagement who will review the complaint and direct the student to the respective administrator. - (1) The student may submit a formal, written complaint by mail, facsimile, email, or by using the Stark State College Student Non-Academic Complaint Form which is available on mySSC, in the Office of Judicial Affairs, and in the Provost's Office. - (2) The written complaint should include details from the informal meeting, a specific description of the problem, the reason(s) the student believes his or her rights have been violated, and a proposed remedy.
+- available on mySSC, in the Office of Judicial Affairs, and in the Provost's Office - b) The written complaint should include details from the informal meeting, a specific description of the problem, the reason(s) the student believes their rights have been violated, and a proposed remedy. - c) The department chair will objectively investigate the complaint, consult with all involved parties, review the written complaint, and render a written decision. - d) The student will be notified in writing of the department chair's decision within seven (7) calendar days of submitting the written appeal.
+The student will have 72 hours to appeal this written decision. - 3.
+To appeal the department chair's written decision, the student is responsible for contacting the department chair so the written complaint and supporting documentation can be forwarded to the respective dean for review. - a) The dean will objectively investigate the complaint, consult with all involved parties (if necessary), review the written complaint, and render a written decision. - b) The student will be notified in writing of the dean's decision within seven (7) calendar days of the date the dean receives the results from the department chair.
+The student will have 72 hours to appeal this written decision. - 4.
+To appeal the dean's written decision, the student is responsible for contacting the dean so the written complaint and supporting documentation can be forwarded to the Provost's office for review. - a) The Provost will objectively investigate the complaint, consult with all involved parties (if necessary), review the written complaint, and render a written decision. - b) The student will be notified in writing of the Provost's decision within seven (7) calendar days of the date the Provost receives the results from the dean.
+The decision of the Provost will be final. - D. Initiating a Non-Academic Complaint (relating to non-classroom issues) - 1.
+Prior to filing a formal written complaint, the student is encouraged to make a reasonable effort to resolve the problem informally by discussing the complaint with non-instructional employee/student within seven (7) calendar days of the occurrence.
+All reasonable efforts should be made to resolve the problem at this level if possible. - 2.
+If the student is not satisfied with the results of the informal meeting, the student then has seven (7) calendar days from the informal meeting, or if the student elects not to informally resolve the problem, seven (7) calendar days from the date of the occurrence to present a formal written complaint to the Dean of Learning and Engagement who will review the complaint and direct the student to the respective administrator. - a) The student may submit a formal, written complaint by mail, facsimile, email, or by using the Stark State College Student Non-Academic Complaint Form which is available on mySSC, in the Office of Judicial Affairs, and in the Provost's Office. - b) The written complaint should include details from the informal meeting, a specific description of the problem, the reason(s) the student believes their rights have been violated, and a proposed remedy.